cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/do-more-with-tunnels/migrate-legacy-tunnels.md

 title: Migrate legacy tunnels
 ---

-# Migrate Legacy Tunnels to Named Tunnels
+# Migrate legacy tunnels to named tunnels

 <Aside type='note' header='Before you start'>

-* Download the latest version of `cloudflared`
+* [Download](/connections/connect-apps/install-and-setup/installation) the latest version of `cloudflared`
 * Obtain a new origin certificate by running `cloudflared login`.
 While named tunnels are scoped to an account, for legacy reasons the login page requires selecting a zone.

 </Aside>